Download the Explore Bay of Plenty APP

 Tourism BOP 2018 ALL Proofs 273 of 625

-Summerhill Recreation Farm is privately owned land that is open to the public for mountain biking.
+Summerhill is privately owned land that is open to the public for mountain biking.
 Most of the well-marked trails are single track for bikes only but a few are shared with walkers.

 Approximately 20-kilometres of mainly grade 3 trails have been built and maintained by local mountain-bikers.
 The tracks go through a mixture of native forest, rolling farmland, swooping single-track, and a purpose-built skills area with dirt jumps and structures.
 Trails are suitable for everyone from the first-time mountain biker to experienced riders.
-Summerhill has car parking and toilets and is open from dawn to dusk, 7 days a week.
-A gold coin entry fee contributes to on-going maintenance and development.
+Summerhill is open 7 days a week, from dawn until dusk, and there’s no need to book.
+However, there is a nominal fee to access the mountain biking trails.
+For more information on individual and family memberships, as well as day passes, please visit:https://mtbtauranga.co.nz/membership/.

 TECT ALL TERRAIN PARK